-Through our unique partnership with the Arrupe Virual Learning Institute (AVLI), students in 11th and 12th grades are eligible to be considered for Dual Enrollment Programs providing expanded course offerings.
+Named in honor of their patron Saint Pedro Arrupe known for his profound influence on education and his unique understanding of what it means to be human, the Arrupe Virtual Learning Institute (AVLI) is the leading resource for technology infused Catholic learning.
+Through our unique partnership, students in 11th and 12th grades are eligible to be considered for Dual Enrollment Programs providing expanded course offerings.
 AVLI offers a variety of Advanced Placement (AP) courses, all of which are College Board approved.
 AP testing is coordinated through PJP in the spring, and all students enrolled in an AP Course through AVLI are required to take the AP Test in the spring at the conclusion of the course at PJP.